 With the latest updates, each of the API client libraries is aimed to empower everyone from expert programmers to development orientated tinkerers with the best tools to build upon our infrastructure.
-They are a great way for you to gain direct access to all of our features and services in your favorite programming language.
+They are a great way for you to gain direct access to all of our features and services in your favourite programming language.

 The Java API client has received a couple of updates since its debut.
 It is now ready for the limelight and can be installed from the GitHub repo as usual.

 The PHP API client is up to date on issues and fixes.
 It can be installed via Packagist, the default Composer package repository.